aaron1729/sleep-stories/README.md

 most filenames are of the form `{filetype}_{destination}_{timestamp}[_{length}].ending`.
 * since we split overall filenames by underscores (to easily retrieve info (e.g. timestamps) from them), each `{filetype}` is always split with dashes (instead of underscores) when necessary. moreover, directories are named analogously. for instance, `stories-unedited/` contains `story-unedited` files.
+* the bare term "story" always refers to an edited story. (an "unedited story" is always referred to as such.)
 * `destination` is e.g. `costarica` or `chiangmai`.
 * `length` is always either `short` or `long`.